-Lifecycle and Maintenance (L&M) Costs for Access Road Practical Alternatives
+4. Lifecycle and Maintenance (L&M) Costs for Access Road Practical Alternatives

-For the assessment purposes, the relative difference in the L&M costs between the Access Road alternatives will be discussed here.
+For the assessment purposes, the relative difference in the L&M costs between the Access Road alternatives are summarized below.

 The at-grade Access Road alternatives would have the lowest lifecycle and maintenance costs as compared to the other alternatives.